Amy (video game): Reception

 Amy received "generally unfavorable reviews" on both platforms according to the review aggregation website Metacritic.
-IGN's Colin Moriarty stated at the end of his review that he "spent at least a dozen hours with [Amy], got as far as the end portion of the fifth chapter, and gave up out of sheer anger and frustration."
+IGNs Colin Moriarty stated at the end of his review that he "spent at least a dozen hours with [Amy], got as far as the end portion of the fifth chapter, and gave up out of sheer anger and frustration."
 Game Informers Jeff Cork stated that "as a downloadable title, I wasn't expecting [Amy] to measure up against the triple-A juggernauts of the survival horror genre.
 However, I was expecting a game that was at least playable and contained some kind of entertainment.
 Make no mistake: Whether [Amy] is delivered to you via download, retail SKU, direct brain wave, or retinal implant, it is terrible and should be avoided."
 James Stephanie Sterling of Destructoid went as far in their review as to describe Amy as "one of the worst games ever made".
 Ben "Yahtzee" Croshaw of The Escapist criticized the game's awkward camera views, poor optimization to Xbox, and also gave up the game in frustration due to the addition of poorly implemented stealth mechanics, and later stated that it was the worst game of 2012 and the second worst game of the entire 2010s behind Hunt Down the Freeman.
 The most positive PlayStation 3 review was given by Thomas Pichler from GamingXP.
 He praised the main protagonist, but criticized the periodical lack of explanation of what to do next.
 Alan Bradley of GamesRadar+ said Amy was boring and no fun to play and really unpleasant for most of the time.
 He also criticised the combination of a bad control system and widely spaced checkpoints that meant the player would have to repeat sections numerous times.